Automatic train control: Canada

-Starting in 2017, the Toronto Transit Commission began the implementation of ATC on to Line 1 Yonge–University, at a cost of $562.3 million.
-Awarding the contract to Alstom in 2009, the TTC will be able to reduce the headway between trains on Line 1 during rush hours, and allow an increase in the number of trains operating on Line 1.
-Work would however not begin until the delivery of brand new trains with ATC compatibility and the retirement of older rolling stock that was not compatible with the new system.
+In 2017, the Toronto Transit Commission began the implementation of ATC on to Line 1 Yonge–University, at a cost of $562.3 million.
+Awarding the contract to Alstom in 2009, the TTC would be able to reduce the headway between trains on Line 1 during rush hours, and allow an increase in the number of trains operating on Line 1.
+Work however did not begin until the delivery of Toronto Rockets with ATC compatibility and the retirement of older rolling stock that was not compatible with the new system.
 ATC was introduced in phases, beginning with a test on 4 November 2017 during regular service between Dupont and Yorkdale stations.
 It was first introduced in a permanent manner with the opening of the Toronto–York Spadina subway extension on 17 December 2017, between and stations.
 Implementation of the system on to the remainder of the line was carried out during weekend closures and night time work when the subway would close.
 There were delays on the project, with deadlines for the complete conversion of Line 1 pushed back multiple times until 2022.
 ATC conversion was completed to Finch station on 24 September 2022.
 Converting all of Line 1 to ATC required the installation of 2,000 beacons, 256 signals, and more than one million feet of cable.
-ATC is also planned to be used on the soon to open Line 5 Eglinton line, however, Unlike on Line 1, the system on Line 5 will be supplied by Bombardier Transportation using its Cityflo 650 technology.
+ATC is also used on Line 5 Eglinton, however, Unlike on Line 1, the system on Line 5 is supplied by Bombardier Transportation using its Cityflo 650 technology.
 The TTC plans to convert Line 2 Bloor-Danforth and Line 4 Sheppard to ATC in the future, subject to funding availability and being able to replace the current non-ATC compatible fleet on Line 2 with trains that are, with an estimated date of completion by 2030.